knaaptime/seg_networks/paper/background.md

 measurement of "nearness".
 Additional work has explored the sensitivitiy of segregation measures to the modifiable areal unit problem (MAUP) [@openshaw1984EcologicalFallacies], and by extension, the importance of spatial scale [@wong1997SpatialDependency;@wong2004ComparingTraditional].
-Some authors have also developed spatial extensions or deompositions of popular indices such as the Gini index [@dawkins2004MeasuringSpatial;@rey2011ImpactSpatial]
+Some authors have also developed spatial extensions or decompositions of popular indices such as the Gini index [@dawkins2004MeasuringSpatial;@rey2011ImpactSpatial]

 In a canonical contribution to the segregation literature, @reardon2004MeasuresSpatial develop a